Skip to contents

 sf::plot_sf(xyz_sf)

 The GRASS gisdbase already exists.
 So we pass linkGRASS the argument gisdbase_exist=TRUE and import the xyz data as generic GRASS vector points.
+Note that this will take some time.

 require(sf)